Reserve Growth Simulator

 Reserve has two product lines, each with its own adoption speed and market ceiling (TAM): Index DTFs (on-chain ETFs) and Yield DTFs (collateralised yield vaults).
 Each grows along an S-curve - fast early adoption that naturally decelerates as TVL approaches the ceiling.
 For reference, the global ETF market is ~$15T; the TAM sliders represent Reserve’s share of this.

-Adoption speed is protocol-specific — it represents product strength, independent of market conditions.
-The market regime only affects noise: volatility and the probability of sharp drawdowns.
-A bear market doesn’t stop growth — it makes the path bumpier and riskier.
+Adoption speed is protocol-specific - it represents product strength - but it is scaled by market regime.
+Bull markets accelerate growth (1.3×), bear markets slow it (0.6×), and neutral is baseline (1.0×).
+Regimes also affect volatility and the probability of sharp drawdowns.
+A bear market doesn’t stop growth - but it meaningfully slows it and makes the path riskier.

 Market regimes

 Each path starts in a bull, neutral, or bear regime based on your sentiment slider.
-Every year the regime can shift via a Markov chain — bull markets last ~2 years on average, bear markets ~1.8 years.
-Regimes affect volatility, collapse probability, and collateral yields.
-They do not affect the base adoption rate.
+Every year the regime can shift via a Markov chain - bull markets last ~2 years on average, bear markets ~1.8 years.
+Regimes affect adoption speed (bull 1.3×, neutral 1.0×, bear 0.6× for index DTFs), volatility, collapse probability, and collateral yields.
+Yield DTFs are stickier (1.2×/1.0×/0.7×) reflecting more stable capital.
 Parameters are calibrated from real DeFi TVL histories (Aave, MakerDAO, Lido, 2020-2025).

 Revenue